eakwarren/OMD/README.md

 ## Setup
 1. Unzip the archive.
-2. In Divisimate, click the Perform tab and select Manage Performances.
-Then import both unzipped .dpfe files.
-3. Add them to Quickload Menu Slots from All Saved Performances.
+2. In Divisimate, click the Perform view and select Manage Performances.
+Import both .dpfe files.
+Then add them to Quickload Menu Slots from All Saved Performances.
-4. In the Perform tab, select a performance and explore the presets.
+3. In the Perform view, select a performance and explore its presets.